kansasgis/NG911/Doc_Online/ValidationTools.md

 2. In the “Geodatabase” parameter, select the geodatabase of data to be checked.

-3. In the “Domain Folder” parameter, select the “Domains” folder.

-4. In the “Emergency Services Boundary Layers” parameter (if shown), select ALL layers that represent emergency services (ESB, Law, Fire, etc.).

-5. Check which data checks you want to run.
+3. Check which data checks you want to run.
 When running each tool for the first time, we recommend choosing all options.

-6. Run the tool.
+4. Run the tool.

-7. Alternatively, to run all checks, open and run “9 Optional Check All Required”.
+5. Alternatively, to run all checks, open and run “9 Optional Check All Required”.

-8. The basic results of the data checks are shared in the ArcGIS dialog box.
+6. The basic results of the data checks are shared in the ArcGIS dialog box.
 The detailed results of the data checks will appear in two tables that are added to your geodatabase: TemplateCheckResults & FieldValuesCheckResults.
 The results reported in these tables will accumulate until you run the script titled “6 Optional Clear Results Table”.

-9. Based on the results of the data check, you can edit your data as necessary.
+7. Based on the results of the data check, you can edit your data as necessary.
 Documentation for [Interpreting Tool Results](https://github.com/kansasgis/NG911/blob/master/Doc_Online/Interpreting_Tool_Results.md).

-10. After data is edited, the necessary data checks can be rerun.
+8. After data is edited, the necessary data checks can be rerun.

-11. The script called “7 Optional Update Domains” will sync your domains with the master copy on GitHub.
+9. The script called “7 Optional Update Domains” will sync your domains with the master copy on GitHub.
 This tool requires internet access to <https://raw.githubusercontent.com/kansasgis>

-12. The script called “8 Optional Verify Topology Exceptions” will double check that all road centerline topology error are recorded as exceptions in the data and the topology.
+10. The script called “8 Optional Verify Topology Exceptions” will double check that all road centerline topology error are recorded as exceptions in the data and the topology.